 #3.
 National Gallery of Ireland

-The recently renovated National Gallery is located on Merrion Square.
-It’s an art gallery that houses the national collection of Irish and European art.
+The National Gallery, located on Merrion Square, houses the national collection of Irish and European art.

 The National Gallery also hosts free regular drop-in family sessions, free art-making workshops and family-friendly tours of the collection tailored to engage young visitors.